FrancescoEmmanuel/matrix-vector-multiplication/README.md

-# Scientific Computing: Matrix & Vector Multiplication
+# Scientific Computing: Matrix & Vector Multiplication Benchmark

 This program measures space and time complexity as benchmark for matrix and vector multiplication using the C language.